duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 5%3A Wales.md

 				- In the 19th century large numbers of Scottish, Irish, and English people went to find work there
 				- Today many English people still make their homes in Wales or have a holiday house there.
 		- However, there is one single highly important symbol of Welsh identity: the Welsh language.
-			- According to the Welsh Language Use Survey 2019-20, 22% of the population aged three or older could speak Welsh [1].
+			- According to the Welsh Language Use Survey 2019-20, 22% of the population aged three or older could speak Welsh[^1].
 For these people, Welsh identity obviously means more than just living in the region known as Wales.
 Moreover, in comparison to the other small minority languages of Europe, Welsh show signs of continued vitality.
 Thanks to successive campaigns, the language receives a lot of public support.
 All children in Wales learn it at school, there are many local newspapers in Welsh, there is a Welsh television channel and nearly all public notices and signs are written in both Welsh and English.
+- ## Footnotes
+	- [^1]: